 The first three months are about the conceptualization of the systematic review.
 With the help of the group, during the group meeting, we aim to find the best research questions.
-During the first 3 months, students should end with the systematic search and selection of the literature.
+During the first 3-months, students should end with the systematic search and selection of the literature.

 During the next 3 months, we will concentrate on the data collection and the results.
-In this period, we aim to discuss the result of each project on a structured way, therefore at the end of the first 6-months students should be able to present their results of the meta-analysis.
-For the meta-analysis, the next 3 months should be about the article writing; at the end of this period, the manuscript should be ready to be submitted to top journals.
+In this period, we aim to discuss the result of each project on a structured way, therefore at the end of the first 6-months students should be able to present their meta-analysis results.

+For the meta-analysis, the next 6-months is about the article writing, at the end of this period the manuscript should be ready to be submitted to top journals.
 On the other hand, in this period the other projects of the students should be discussed.
 If the student has another systematic review, he/she should be ready with the literature search.
 If it is a clinical research question or a basic research question, the protocol of the study should be planned.

-At the end of the first year, with the proper commitment, students should have two projects submitted and patient enrollment started if a prospective study is planned.
+At the end of the first year, students can have their first paper submitted, while their second study should be started.
+Until the end of the second year, students can have two first-author papers submitted or published.
 Starting from the 2nd year, there will be a progress report every 6 months with the same presentation structure.

-COMPLEX EXAM AND THESIS DEFENSE
+COMPLEX EXAM

-Students attending the PhD training will have their Complex Exam at the end of their fourth semester (year II).
+Students attending the MD PhD training will have their Complex Exam at the end of their fourth semester.

-The exam will have two parts, (1) the first one will be a written test with questions from the e-learnings and courses, (2) the second will be an oral presentation of your two-year work, 10 minutes presentation followed by 10-20 minutes of discussion.
+The exam will have two parts: (1) the first one will be a written test with questions from the learnings and courses, (2) the second will be an oral presentation of your two-year work, 10 10-minute presentations followed by 10-20 minutes of discussion.